Hridxyz/Data-Structures-And-Algorithms/MyOT/AmazonUnstop/Lexicographically Smallest String Problem.md

 1. **Reading Input:**
    - Reads the length of the string \( n \) and the number of points \( k \).
-   - Reads the input string `str`.
+   - Reads the input string `s`.

 2. **Replacement Operations:**
    - Iterates through the string and replaces 'b' with 'a' as long as there are enough points (2 points per replacement).

 3. **Swapping Operations:**
-   - After replacements, if there are remaining points, iterates through the string to perform swaps to further minimize the lexicographical order of the string.
+   - Creates a list `b_pos` to store positions of 'b' characters in the original string `s`.
+   - Iterates through the string `s2` to perform swaps.
+For each 'b' found in `s2`, checks from the end of the string backwards to find an 'a' to swap with.
+Performs the swap if possible and decrements the points.

 4. **Output the Result:**
-   - Converts the character array back to a string and prints the result.
+   - Compares the original string `s` and the modified string `s2`.
+Prints the lexicographically smaller string.

 This approach ensures that the string is manipulated to be the smallest possible lexicographical order within the given points.

+---